Ghana pushes ahead with efforts to reduce emissions from deforestation, forest degradation

 Click for Market Deals →

-Ghana has received an advance payment of US$1.3million out of a US$50 million agreement with the World Bank’s Forest Carbon Partnership Facility for results-based payments for reducing emissions from deforestation and forest degradation (known as REDD+).
+The Government of Ghana has received an advance payment of US$1.3 million out of a US$50 million agreement with the World Bank’s Forest Carbon Partnership Facility for results-based payments for reducing emissions from deforestation and forest degradation (known as REDD+).

-The provision of the advance payment was included in the programme contract, which was signed last year.

-As part of the programme’s agreed plan, the advance payment will be received by the Forestry Commission, which houses the National REDD+ Secretariat.

-The payment will fund activities such as livelihood support, pieces of training, reforestation and enrichment planting in the programme areas, multi-stakeholder, multi-sectoral engagement, and essential programme coordination costs.
+As part of the program’s agreed plan, the advance payment will be received by the Forestry Commission, which houses the National REDD+ Secretariat, and will fund activities such as livelihood support, trainings, reforestation and enrichment planting in the program areas, multi-stakeholder, multi-sectoral engagement, and essential program coordination costs.

-The programme area, which spans nearly 6 million hectares, is home to 12 million people and includes 1.2 million hectares of forest reserves and national parks.
+The program area, which spans nearly 6 million hectares, is home to 12 million people and includes 1.2 million hectares of forest reserves and national parks.

-The programme will promote several environmental benefits such as preventing soil erosion and protecting water resources through sustainable land management practices.
+The program will promote several environmental benefits such as preventing soil erosion and protecting water resources through sustainable land management practices.

-It will reduce further deforestation of natural forests and improve carbon sequestration through shade cocoa rehabilitation, enrichment planting and intercropping in Bono, Ahafo, Western North, Ashanti, Eastern, Central and Western Regions.
+It will reduce further deforestation of natural forests and improve carbon sequestration through shade cocoa rehabilitation, enrichment planting and intercropping.

 It will also support social benefits that provide farmers and community members with potential additional income on a sustainable basis, and plantation activities like nursery operations, planting, forest management and protection which will increase employment opportunities.

-During the six-year lifetime of the GCFRP, as the results-based payments for verified emissions begin to flow to Ghana, they will serve as an ongoing incentive for the diverse stakeholders participating in the programme and would be shared under the inclusive benefit-sharing plan.
+During the six year lifetime of the GCFRP, as the results-based payments for verified emissions begin to flow to Ghana, they will serve as an ongoing incentive for the diverse stakeholders participating in this program and will be shared in accordance with the inclusive benefit sharing plan.

-Stakeholder engagement around implementation is critical for the success of the program.

 Ghana has finalized the methodology for monitoring deforestation and is in the process of preparing its monitoring report for the first independent verification, expected to take place in 2021.